khiga8/github-a11y/README.md

 <img width="683" alt="Example screenshots of purple heading levels appended in front of headings inside a GitHub markdown" src="https://user-images.githubusercontent.com/16447748/153546987-abd8d537-a980-437b-bfc5-243291f1cecc.png">

 **Note**: This is  currently not customizable and the styling I've set may not be suitable for all users.
 Feel free to customize this however you like when you download these files.
+You can do this by modifying `contentScript.js` to your preferred styling.
+Then press `Update` on `chrome://extensions/` so changes are reflected in extension.